 Working closely with international academic institutions and community partners, CPI is pioneering new approaches to combat the emergence of drug-resistant malaria strains that threaten years of gains made against the disease.
 CPI is also working to develop mechanisms to use malaria prevention and treatment networks in underserved and hard-to-reach contexts to combat other key infectious diseases such as HIV/AIDS and Tuberculosis.

-Community Leaders Eliminating Artemisinin Resistance (CLEAR) Project Period: 2013 - Ongoing Donor(s): Three Millennium Development Goals Fund (3MDG) Approx. Population Coverage: 236,000 people in 14 townships Community Partners International (CPI) is supporting six local partners to provide early malaria diagnosis and treatment, transmission prevention and containment for 235,000 people in 14 townships in Kachin, Kayah, Kayin and Mon States and Tanintharyi Region.
+Community Leaders Eliminating Artemisinin Resistance (CLEAR) Project Period: 2013 - 2017 Donor(s): Three Millennium Development Goals Fund (3MDG) Approx. Population Coverage: 236,000 people in 14 townships Community Partners International (CPI) is supporting six local partners to provide early malaria diagnosis and treatment, transmission prevention and containment for 235,000 people in 14 townships in Kachin, Kayah, Kayin and Mon States and Tanintharyi Region.
 In areas where malaria incidence prevalence has been reduced almost to zero, CPI is now supporting partners to develop mobile outreach screening services for migrant worker populations and the most remote communities, and task shifting the network of trained malaria post workers to screen for HIV and TB.
 This includes supporting the development of referral systems for suspected and confirmed cases of these three diseases.

-Border Malaria Elimination Project (BMEP) Period: 2014 - Ongoing Donor(s): Global Fund to Fight AIDS, Malaria and Tuberculosis (GFATM) Approx. Population Coverage: 32,000 people in 3 townships CPI is supporting two local partners to eliminate artemisinin-resistant malaria in hotspots in three townships in Tanintharyi Region.
+Border Malaria Elimination Project (BMEP) Period: 2014 - 2017 Donor(s): Global Fund to Fight AIDS, Malaria and Tuberculosis (GFATM) Approx. Population Coverage: 32,000 people in 3 townships CPI is supported two local partners to eliminate artemisinin-resistant malaria in hotspots in three townships in Tanintharyi Region.
 Pioneering diagnosis and treatment methods were developed in partnership with the MoHS Department of Medical Research (DMR) and malaria experts at the University of Maryland, Baltimore (UMB).
 The project included the development of a diagnostic laboratory at the DMR in partnership with UMB.
 CPI is now supporting partners to develop mobile outreach screening services for migrant worker populations and the most remote communities, and task shifting the network of trained malaria post workers to screen for HIV and TB.
-This includes supporting the development of referral systems for suspected and confirmed cases of these three diseases.
+This included supporting the development of referral systems for suspected and confirmed cases of these three diseases.